-On May 15, 2002, Congress enacted the "Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002," which is now known as the No FEAR Act.
-One purpose of the Act is to "require that Federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws."
-Public Law 107-174, Summary.
-In support of this purpose, Congress found that �agencies cannot be run effectively if those agencies practice or tolerate discrimination."
-Public Law 107-174, Title I, General Provisions, section 101(1).
+On May 15, 2002, Congress enacted the Notification and Federal Employee Antidiscrimination and Retaliation Act (No FEAR Act).
+One purpose of the Act is to �require that federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws� (Public Law 107-174, Summary).
+In support of this purpose, Congress found that �agencies cannot be run effectively if those agencies practice or tolerate discrimination� (Public Law 107-174, Title I, General Provisions, section 101(1)).

-The FDIC cannot discriminate against an employee, former employee, or an applicant for employment with respect to the terms, conditions, or privileges of employment on the basis of race, color, religion, sex (including pregnancy), national origin, age, disability, genetic information, marital status or political affiliation.
+The FDIC cannot discriminate against an employee, former employee, or an applicant for employment with respect to the terms, conditions, or privileges of employment on the basis of race, color, religion, sex (including pregnancy, equal pay, gender identity, and sexual orientation), national origin, disability (physical and/or mental), age (40 years or older), genetic information (information about an individual�s genetic tests; or information about the genetic tests, or the manifestation of a disease or disorder in the individual�s family members), marital status, or political affiliation.
 Discrimination on these bases is prohibited by one or more of the following statutes: 5 U.S.C. §2302(b)(1), 29 U.S.C. §206(d), 29 U.S.C. §631, 29 U.S.C. §633a, 29 U.S.C. §791, 42 U.S.C. §2000e-16, 42 U.S.C. §2000e(k), and 42 U.S.C. §2000ff.

-If you believe you have been the victim of unlawful discrimination on the basis of race, color, religion, sex (including pregnancy), national origin, disability, or genetic information, you must contact an Equal Employment Opportunity (EEO) counselor in the FDIC�s Office of Minority and Women Inclusion within 45 calendar days of the alleged discriminatory action, or, in the case of a personnel action, within 45 calendar days of the effective date of the action, before you can file a formal complaint of discrimination with the FDIC.
-See, e.g., 29 C.F.R.
-1614.
+If you believe you have been the victim of unlawful discrimination on the basis of race, color, religion, sex (including pregnancy, equal pay, gender identity, and sexual orientation), national origin, disability, or genetic information, before you can file a formal complaint of discrimination with the FDIC (see, e.g., 29 C.F.R.
+Part 1614), you must contact an EEO counselor in the FDIC�s Office of Minority and Women Inclusion within 45 calendar days of the alleged discriminatory action, or, in the case of a personnel action, within 45 calendar days of the effective date of the action.
 If you believe that you have been the victim of unlawful discrimination based on age (age 40 and over), you must either contact an EEO counselor as noted above or give notice of intent to sue to the U.S. Equal Employment Opportunity Commission (EEOC) within 180 calendar days of the alleged discriminatory action.
-If you are alleging discrimination based on marital status or political affiliation, you may file a written complaint with the U.S. Office of Special Counsel (OSC) (see contact information below).
-In the alternative, a bargaining unit employee may pursue a discrimination complaint by filing a grievance under the FDIC-NTEU collective bargaining agreement.
+If you are alleging discrimination based on marital status or political affiliation, you may file a written complaint directly with the U.S. Office of Special Counsel (OSC) at 1730 M Street NW, Suite 218, Washington, DC 20036-4505 or online through the OSC Web site (http://www.osc.gov).
+Alternatively, a bargaining unit employee may pursue a discrimination complaint by filing a grievance under the FDIC-NTEU collective bargaining agreement.

 Whistleblower Protection Laws

-A Federal employee, including an FDIC employee, with authority to take, direct others to take, recommend or approve any personnel action must not use that authority to take or fail to take, or threaten to take or fail to take, a personnel action against an employee or applicant because of disclosure of information by that individual that is reasonably believed to evidence violation of law, rule or regulation; gross mismanagement; gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety, unless disclosure of such information is specifically prohibited by law and such information is specifically required by Executive Order to be kept secret in the interest of national defense or the conduct of foreign affairs.
+A federal employee, including an FDIC employee, with authority to take, direct others to take, recommend, or approve any personnel action must not use that authority to take or fail to take, or threaten to take or fail to take, a personnel action against an employee or applicant because of disclosure of information by that individual that is reasonably believed to evidence violation of law, rule, or regulation; gross mismanagement; gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety, unless disclosure of such information is specifically prohibited by law and such information is specifically required by Executive Order to be kept secret in the interest of national defense or the conduct of foreign affairs.

 Retaliation against an employee, former employee, or an applicant for employment for making a protected disclosure is prohibited by 5 U.S.C. §2302(b)(8).
 Additionally, FDIC employees are protected from reprisal for whistleblowing activities under 12 U.S.C. §1831j.
 The Inspector General Act (5 U.S.C.
 Appendix 3, §7) prohibits reprisal against any employee for making a complaint or disclosing information to an Inspector General.
-If you believe that you have been a victim of whistleblower retaliation, you may file a written complaint (Form OSC-11) with the U.S. Office of Special Counsel at 1730 M Street NW, Suite 218, Washington, DC 20036-4505 or online through the OSC Website - http://www.osc.gov.
+If you believe that you have been a victim of whistleblower retaliation, you may file a written complaint (Form OSC-11) with the U.S. Office of Special Counsel at 1730 M Street NW, Suite 218, Washington, DC 20036-4505 or online through the OSC Web site (http://www.osc.gov).

-Retaliation for Engaging in Protected Activity A Federal agency, including the FDIC, cannot retaliate against an employee, former employee, or an applicant for employment because that individual exercises his or her rights under any of the Federal antidiscrimination or whistleblower protection laws listed above.
-If you believe that you are the victim of retaliation for engaging in protected activity, you must follow, as appropriate, the procedures described in the Antidiscrimination Laws and Whistleblower Protection Laws sections or, if applicable, the FDIC�s administrative or negotiated grievance procedures in order to pursue any legal remedy.
+Retaliation for Engaging in Protected Activity A federal agency, including the FDIC, cannot retaliate against an employee, former employee, or an applicant for employment because that individual exercises his or her rights under any of the federal antidiscrimination or whistleblower protection laws listed above.
+If you believe that you are the victim of retaliation for engaging in protected activity, you must follow, as appropriate, the procedures described in the antidiscrimination laws and whistleblower protection laws, or, if applicable, the FDIC�s administrative or negotiated grievance procedures in order to pursue any legal remedy.

-Disciplinary Actions Under the existing laws, each agency, including the FDIC, retains the right, where appropriate, to discipline a Federal employee for conduct that is inconsistent with Federal Antidiscrimination and Whistleblower Protection Laws up to and including removal.
+Disciplinary Actions Under the existing laws, each agency, including the FDIC, retains the right, where appropriate, to discipline a federal employee for conduct that is inconsistent with federal antidiscrimination and whistleblower protection laws up to and including removal.
 If OSC has initiated an investigation under 5 U.S.C. §1214, however, according to 5 U.S.C. §1214(f), agencies, including the FDIC, must seek approval from the Special Counsel to discipline employees for, among other activities, engaging in prohibited retaliation.
-Nothing in the No FEAR Act alters existing laws or permits an agency, including the FDIC, to take unfounded disciplinary action against a Federal employee or to violate the procedural rights of a Federal employee who has been accused of discrimination.
+Nothing in the No FEAR Act alters existing laws or permits an agency, including the FDIC, to take unfounded disciplinary action against a federal employee or to violate the procedural rights of a federal employee who has been accused of discrimination.

-For further information regarding the No FEAR Act regulations, refer to 5 C.F.R. part 724, as well as the FDIC's Office of Minority and Women Inclusion, the Human Resources Branch in the Division of Administration, and the Legal Division.
-Additional information regarding Federal antidiscrimination, whistleblower protection and retaliation laws can be found at the EEOC Web site - http://www.eeoc.gov and the OSC Web site - http://www.osc.gov.
+For further information regarding the No FEAR Act regulations, refer to 5 C.F.R.
+Part 724, or you may contact the FDIC�s Office of Minority and Women Inclusion, the Human Resources Branch in the Division of Administration, the Legal Division, and the Office of Inspector General�s Whistleblower Protection Ombudsman.
+Additional information regarding federal antidiscrimination, whistleblower protection, and retaliation laws can be found at the EEOC Web site (http://www.eeoc.gov) and the OSC Web site (http://www.osc.gov).

-Existing Rights Unchanged Pursuant to section 205 of the No FEAR Act, neither the Act nor this notice creates, expands or reduces any rights otherwise available to any employee, former employee or applicant for employment under the laws of the United States, including the provisions of law specified in 5 U.S.C. §2302(d).
+Existing Rights Unchanged Pursuant to section 205 of the No FEAR Act, neither the Act nor this notice creates, expands, or reduces any rights otherwise available to any employee, former employee, or applicant for employment under the laws of the United States, including the provisions of law specified in 5 U.S.C. §2302(d).